-The English and Communication Studies Department (EN) offers courses in literature, speech, writing and creative writing.
+The English and Communication Studies Department (EN) offers courses in literature, communication studies, and writing.

 The Film, Media, and Performing Arts Department offers courses in film studies and film production (FI), music (MU), health education (HE), and dance and physical education (PE), including individual and team activities.